 In case of a software failure, you might be able to recover your Playbox through "reflashing" it with the latest Yodeck software.
 Reflashing will erase all of contents inside the Playbox (re-writing the whole SD card from scratch).
 Your settings will be retained, so your Playbox should re-apply all settings in the system, re-download all content required and resume playback without you doing anything.

-If you are an advanced user, keep in mind that the only thing retained from the existing contents is the "SETTINGS.txt" file containing all setings.
-Any manual changes you have made into the image through the command line will be lost (e.g. manually changing passwords, changing config.txt manually, adding other software, etc).
+If you are an advanced user, keep in mind that the only thing retained from the existing contents is the "SETTINGS.txt" file containing all settings.
+Any manual changes you have made into to the image through the command line will be lost (e.g. manually changing passwords, changing config.txt manually, adding other software, etc).

 Resetting Settings before Recovery

 The recovery procedure retains your Player's settings.
 If you wish to remove settings, you can also follow this guide before following the Recovery procedure.

 Preparing a USB flash drive

 To perform this procedure, you will be needing a USB flash drive.
 Here are the requirements and some info on this: